JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/news/2026-08-29-David-Sacks-I-Love-You-Youre-Perfect-Now-Sign-Here-QA.md

 **DS:** The challenge for Michael and Hannah comes from their parents.
 They don't need or want the prenups.
 Hannah is far more practical about it, however, especially when she learns that Michael's parents want her to sign one too.
 Michael is the one who finds it insulting and wholly unnecessary.
 He's more altruistic than Hannah and wants everyone to live in peace and love.
 He's the "Kumbaya" partner.

-**The parents appear to create many of the obstacles facing the couple, but parents often interfere because they sincerely believe they are protecting their children.
+**JP: The parents appear to create many of the obstacles facing the couple, but parents often interfere because they sincerely believe they are protecting their children.
 How did you approach writing them with enough empathy that they are more than simple antagonists?**

 **DS:** I suppose you can say that, as for Hannah's parents, Abe comes out as a decent guy, but Ruth is the problem.
 The script provides evidence, sometimes lightly, sometimes in your face, that this is a complicated mother-daughter relationship that goes back years.